davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/pages/Setup/index.md

 ### My PC Gaming Controllers

-#### Joypads
+#### Non-Official Joypads and Official Joypads available for PC use and multi-console use

 These all work with the gaming PC and laptop and connect via USB:

 * XBox Elite V2 White Controller
 * XBox Elite V1 Black Controller
-* XBOX Original "Big Duke" Controller with USB adaptor
 * Buffalo SNES USB Gamepad
+* XBox Duke Controller with USB adaptor
+* PS1 Controller with USB adaptor
 * PS2 Controller with USB adaptor
 * PS3 Controller with USB cable
 * PS4 Controller with USB cable
 * SNK Neo Geo Mini Controller with USB adaptor x2 - these are extremely well-built controllers!
-* XBox One Official 'Cyberpunk 2077' Controller
+* XBox One Official 'Cyberpunk 2077' Controller - collectors item, although I did complete Cyberpunk 2077 on PC with it!
+* 2x 8BitDo SN30 SNES-style 2.4ghz wireless controllers
+* 2x 8BitDo N30 Neo Geo-style 2.4ghz wireless controllers

 #### Steering Wheel and Pedals